 Where to Stay in Porto

-We believe the best area to stay in Porto is downtown in the historical center.
-It is in walking distance of the best of Porto.
+We believe the best area to stay in Porto is downtown in the historical centre.
+It is within walking distance of the best of Porto.

 We stayed at the luxurious Intercontinental Hotel Porto We believe it is one of the best locations in downtown Porto, it is well located for sightseeing, close to the Douro River and faces the Praca de Liberdade.
 It is well located for transport with the Sao Bento Train Station close by and Metro stations.
 The Yellow Hop on Hop Off Bus is located here and Porto Walkers start their walking tours here as well.